Flourless Carrot Banana Pancakes – only four ingredients needed and takes about 10 minutes to make! Gluten Free + Dairy Free + Low FODMAP

 - 1 egg

-Stir in the grated carrot, egg, oats and cinnamon and mix until combined.
+- Stir in the grated carrot, egg, oats, cinnamon and walnuts (if using) and mix until combined.